Everyone knows Bill Gates as the richest men and the founder of one of the most successful tech companies in the world.

-GSMA, one of our clients, who is very much involved in mobile money adoption in emerging markets, conducts surveys on the state of the industry regularly.
+GSMA, one of our clients, who is very much involved in the adoption of mobile money in emerging economies, regularly conducts surveys on the state of the industry.

-In a recent one, they highlight a few significant trends changing the industry landscape:
+In a recent survey, they highlight a few significant trends changing the industry landscape:

 - service providers are becoming commercially sustainable;

 - ‘payments as a platform’ model is gaining momentum;

 - new customer segments, including traditionally underserved and cash reliant customers;